How orthogonality influences geometric constants: Introduction

 In \cite{23}, Joly introduced a constant based on Birkhoff-James orthogonality named rectangular constant.
 In a more recent work \cite{22}, Baronti, Casini, and Papini have put forward a new constant referred to as the isosceles constant.
 This definition bears a strong resemblance to that of the rectangular constant, except that it utilizes isosceles orthogonality rather than Birkhoff orthogonality.

+Orthogonality plays a crucial role in the research of Banach space theory, in addition to the isosceles orthogonality constants introduced above, scholars have proposed several other types of isosceles orthogonality constants in \cite{12,08,51,34}.
+This has provided us with numerous ideas for studying isosceles orthogonality constants:

+where $\lambda\in[0,\frac12)$.
+But it is not limited to this.
+For example, isosceles orthogonality can also play a role in non-commutative geometry theory \cite{32}.

-Orthogonality plays a pivotal role in mathematical research.
-Within the framework of non-commutative geometry, existing literature \cite{32} has demonstrated that isosceles orthogonality can be applied to the study of non-commutative geometry theory.
-Moreover, prior studies \cite{12,13,14} have confirmed that there exists an intrinsic connection between orthogonality and geometric constants, where orthogonality, as a constraint condition for spatial elements, is inherently embedded in these constants.
-This gives rise to a significant research question: Can classical geometric constants that do not involve orthogonality conditions be expressed in terms of geometric constants that incorporate orthogonality conditions?
+Through the research on the above constants, we have come up with the following idea: Can classical geometric constants that do not involve orthogonality conditions be expressed in terms of geometric constants that incorporate orthogonality conditions?
 In fact, existing research \cite{34,35} has indicated that both the von Neumann-Jordan constant and the $p$-th von Neumann-Jordan constant can be represented by isosceles orthogonal constants.
 Nevertheless, this paper establishes a connection between certain constants restricted to the unit sphere and isosceles orthogonal constants, thereby offering new perspectives on this issue.
 It will be concluded in this paper that the constants confined to the unit sphere are closely associated with the condition of isosceles orthogonality, which undoubtedly further corroborates the fact that a specific category of geometric constants is intimately linked to isosceles orthogonality.

-\section{The $\widetilde{H}(X)$ and $\widetilde{H}^2(X)$ constants}
+\section{The $\widetilde{H}(X)$ , $\widetilde{H}^2(X)$ and $\widetilde{T}(X)$ constants}